-- Meta Casting: Series star, Dennis Farina was actually a former Chicago Police and had actually once arrested former jewel thief John Santucci, who played Ray Luca's criminal sidekick, Pauli Taglia.
+- Meta Casting: Series star Dennis Farina was actually a former Chicago PD detective and had actually once arrested former jewel thief John Santucci, who played Ray Luca's criminal sidekick Pauli Taglia.

 - No Ending: A third season never materialized, thus the show ends on a Cliffhanger.